Updated: July 13, 2021

-As the US continues to roll out its aggressive vaccination program and Europe announces a summer 2021 reopening to American tourists, more and more couples are starting to consider booking honeymoon travel.
+As the US continues to roll out its aggressive vaccination program and Europe starts to reopen for American tourists in summer 2021, more and more couples are starting to book honeymoon travel.
 Here’s the latest about domestic and international travel and Covid-19.

 This is great news for couples traveling in the US!